openstack/charm-ops-sunbeam/doc/howto-relation-handler.rst

 The base class will add the default relation handlers for any interfaces which do not yet have a handler.
 Therefore the custom handler is added to the list and then passed to the super method.
-The base charm class will see a handler already exists for shared-db and not add the default one.
+The base charm class will see a handler already exists for database and not add the default one.

 .. code:: python